ruthrootz/azure-certifications-study-notes/az-900/alan-rodrigues-udemy-course.md

         - search
     - use ready-made APIs to access these services
 - bot services
+    - used for web chats
+    - based on Azure AI services
 - IoT Hub
+    -

 ### security, privacy, compliance and trust